ggonzr/react-redux-practice/README.md

 # React Redux Practice

-Multiple Textscreens being update at the same time using a Textfield and Redux's actions and reducers
+Multiple textscreens being update at the same time using a textfield and Redux's actions and reducers